undefinedpatient/smath/README.md

 > - Element wise operations
 > - Projection on Vector
 > - Rotate on arbitrary axis
+> - Expand/Combine with other vector
+> - Swizzling access via [] operator

 > ## Matrix (Up to 16x16)
 > Supported Operations